Asphalt Milling Calculator – Accurate Tons, Yards & Coverage Estimates

 Q: How much does asphalt milling weigh per cubic yard?

 A: It depends on density and compaction.
-At 140 lb/ft³ (compacted RAP), one cubic yard weighs about 3,780 lb (≈ 1.89 tons).
+At 140 lb/ft³ (compacted RAP), one cubic yard weighs about 3,780 lb (about 1.89 tons).
 Loose millings can weigh less.

-Q: RAP density per cubic yard
+Q: What is RAP density per cubic yard?

 A: Many residential driveways use 2–3 inches compacted for light traffic.
 For heavier vehicles, 4–6 inches may be appropriate depending on base strength and drainage.